mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-During a standing bi-weekly code review meeting, code changes will be reviewed to determine if any modifications of the EHI export documentation are required.
-Reviews of the overall documentation, independent of the software lifecycle, will also be conducted on a quarterly basis.
-The number of documentation reviews and modifications will be tracked.
+During a standing bi-weekly code review meeting, code changes will be reviewed to determine if any modifications to the EHI export documentation are required.
+Independent of the software lifecycle, overall documentation reviews will also be conducted quarterly.
+The documentation modification rate will be calculated as the number of documentation modifications made (numerator) divided by the total number of documentation reviews conducted (denominator).
 Any required modifications to documentation will be made within 2 weeks of the code change and before the code change is pushed to live client systems.

 #### Expected Outcome(s)

-It is expected that updates to the EHI documentation will be rarely necessary; however, all updates will be made promptly prior to the live EHI functionality changing in client systems.
+It is expected that the rate of updates to the EHI documentation (numerator: documentation modifications, denominator: documentation reviews) will be low; however, all updates will be made promptly prior to any live EHI functionality changes in client systems.

 #### Care Setting(s)